facebook pixel

 4. Exclamatory Sentences

-These sentences express strong emotion and end with an exclamation mark.
+These sentences express intense emotion and end with an exclamation mark.

 Examples: